MattiaPrimavera/BD6/README.md

 * developer
 * system administrator

-Considering the users already signed in and the database correctly in place (check **Requirements** following this section), the normal user can list applications and filter them according to some criterias, modify his personal information and look at the applications statistics, the developper can also add a new application he developped into the store, while the administrator gets some extra privilegies.
+Considering the users already signed in to the store and the database correctly in place (check **Requirements** following this section), the normal user can list applications and filter them according to some criterias, modify his personal informations and look at the applications statistics, the developer can also add a new application he developped to the store, while the administrator gets some extra privilegies.

 ## Requirements